slyzowo/C/README.md

 ## Format Specifiers Chart

 > [!WARNING]
-> If you go above the range it overflows and loops back to the minimum value.
+> If you go above the range, it will overflow and loop back to the minimum value.

 | Type               | Size    | Range                            | %char   | char meaning       |
 |:-------------------|:--------|:---------------------------------|:--------|:-------------------|